 (2) If a filed document is infected with a computer virus or contains other malicious software, it will be deemed to be illegible.
 The EPO is not obliged to receive, open or process it.

 (3) Where a filed document is found to be deficient within the meaning of paragraph 1 or 2, the sender, if identifiable, will be notified without delay.

 Confirmation on paper

-No paper documents need be filed to confirm documents filed electronically using the web-form filing service.
+No paper documents need be filed to confirm documents filed electronically using the CMS.

 Previous provisions superseded

-When this decision enters into force, the conditions of use for the web-form filing service adopted in accordance with the decision of the President of the European Patent Office dated 4 July 2012 concerning the pilot project to introduce new technical means of communication in EPO proceedings (OJ EPO 2012, 486) will cease to have effect.
+When this decision enters into force, the conditions of use for the EPO case management system adopted in accordance with the decision of the President of the European Patent Office dated 4 July 2012 concerning the pilot project to introduce new technical means of communication in EPO proceedings (OJ EPO 2012, 486) will cease to have effect.

 Entry into force

 This decision will enter into force on 2 October 2014.